glideport/GlideTrack/README.md

 GlideTrack also allows you to send text messages that can be seen in GlidePort.aero.

-This is a reference implementation, it illustrates how to use the GlidePort.aero API.
+This is a *minimal* functionality reference implementation, it illustrates how to use the GlidePort.aero API.
 GlideTrack source code is available at [github.com/glideport/GlideTrack](https://github.com/glideport/GlideTrack).
 However, GlideTrack is fully functional, you can use it to track your flights in real-time!